blazux/LLM-Lab/README.md

 ### 🧘 DPO (Direct Preference Optimization)

-PPO’s calmer, mathier cousin.
+PPO's calmer, mathier cousin.
 No sampling loops, no KL penalties — just clean, supervised gradients based on preferences.

 - **Reference model** → usually your SFT model (or leave blank to use the same).
 - **Batch / Mini-batch / LR / etc.** → same logic as before.
 - **Beta** → controls how strongly the model obeys the reward (too high = robotic, too low = chaotic).
 - **Dataset** → must include human preference pairs (good/bad responses).

 DPO is simple, elegant, and 80% less likely to explode.
 But that last 20% still exists.

+---

+### 🎯 GRPO (Group Relative Policy Optimization)

+The efficient middle ground — simpler than PPO, more sample-efficient than both.
+GRPO generates **multiple responses per prompt**, then learns from group comparisons.

+- **Reward model** → same as PPO (e.g., `OpenAssistant/reward-model-deberta-v3-large-v2`).
+- **Group size** → how many responses to generate per prompt (default: 4).
+More = better exploration, slower training.
+- **GRPO temperature** → sampling temperature for generating response groups (default: 1.0).
+Higher = more diverse outputs.
+- **Batch / Mini-batch / LR / etc.** → familiar territory.
+- **Dataset** → any prompt dataset works (same as PPO).

+The magic: instead of comparing to a value function (PPO) or a reference model (DPO), GRPO compares each response to the **group average** — reinforcing what's relatively better.

+Faster than PPO, no reference model needed like DPO, and surprisingly stable.
+Your mileage may vary, but at least it won't take forever.

 ---